Health Care For All Texas

 The French Health Care System

-How is it financed?
-Technically a sickness fund model, the French system is primarily financed by employer and employee payroll taxes.
+Coverage is universal.
+Hospital care, ambulatory care and prescription drugs are covered.
+The French system is primarily financed by employer and employee payroll taxes.
 Financing also comes from private health insurance (usually complementary through the employer or government for low income persons) and through a national income tax on alcohol and tobacco.
 Patients have co-pays.
-Co-pay rates are applied to all health services and drugs listed in the benefits package.
 Co-pay rates vary by type of care (e.g., hospital vs. outpatient); type of patient (the chronically ill and poor are exempt from cost sharing).
-About 92% of the population receives complementary private health insurance through their employer, which reimburses out-of-pocket expenses.
-Doctors who meet a higher level of professional experience are allowed to charge above the fee set by the board.

 Become a HCFAT member today!